-The acquisition related information does not include any data related to the 2010 Quantum acquisition as this has been deemed immaterial to the Company.
-This supplemental unaudited pro forma information that follows has been prepared for informational purposes only and is intended to represent or be indicative of what would have occurred had the acquisitions been completed on January 1, 2010, and are not indicative of any future results.
-Financial information for the period prior to the dates of the acquisitions have been provided by the sellers for purposes of this unaudited pro forma presentation:
+The supplemental pro forma unaudited information that follows, does not include any data related to the 2012 FAME acquisition as this has been deemed immaterial to the Company.
+The following supplemental pro forma unaudited information has been prepared for informational purposes only and is intended to represent or be indicative of what would have occurred had the acquisitions been completed on January 1, 2011, and are not indicative of any future results.
+Financial information for the period prior to the dates of the acquisitions have been provided by the sellers for purposes of this pro forma unaudited presentation: